What to eat Djibouti? culinary specialties and gastronomy

 To be avoided To be avoided Djibouti

-Water is safe to drink in major cities, but it is advisable not to drink tap water and to avoid cut fruit, cold milk, ice cream, ice cubes and raw vegetables in the street.
-In general, and even more so during a pandemic, it is strongly recommended to wash your hands often, before touching food, before eating.
-Everywhere in the streets of the capital (and to a lesser extent in the larger cities), you can see saleswomen on stools offering pasta with sauce or cakes.
+Djibouti has a limited or non-existent wastewater treatment system.
+Tap water in Djibouti is not potable.
+We therefore advise you not to drink tap water, and to avoid swallowing it when brushing your teeth or taking a shower.
+Similarly, beware of cut fruit, cold milk, ice cream, ice cubes and raw vegetables in the street.
+As a general rule, we strongly recommend that you wash your hands often, before touching food and before eating.
 In the streets, various gargotes sell grilled meat and pasta.
-As far as the meat is concerned, it is up to you to judge whether the hygiene is good enough, but you should know that it is always very well cooked, which reduces the risks.
+As far as meat is concerned, it's up to you to judge whether hygiene is to your liking, but you should be aware that it is always very well cooked, which reduces the risks.

 Smokers Smokers Djibouti

-Some rare restaurants are non-smoking, but in most establishments, except in dedicated areas, there are no rules.
+Some rare restaurants are non-smoking, but in most establishments, except for dedicated areas, there are no rules.

 Take a break Djibouti